Chart Color Schemes

 Health performance in Mildura is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mildura faces significant health challenges, as indicated by data showing high prevalence of common conditions across both younger and older age groups.
-Private health cover is low, at approximately 48% (around 17,046 people), compared to the national average of 55.7%.
+Mildura faces substantial health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Private health cover is low at approximately 48% of the total population (~17,089 people), compared to Regional Vic.'s 50.5% and the national average of 55.7%.

 Frequently Asked Questions - Health